Build Your Own Video Game · Ages 9–12

 Foundations first.

 Students learn core programming concepts, complete guided builds, and create their first playable projects.
-Apprentices focus on understanding how code controls behaviour, visuals, and interaction.
+The focus is understanding how code controls behaviour, visuals, and interaction.

 From scripts to systems.

-Builders strengthen their systems thinking, develop larger game loops, and begin planning features more independently.
-This level introduces real game engine workflows (Unity), covering 2D tile systems, 3D models, and basic animations — connecting core logic to professional tools.
+Students strengthen their systems thinking, build larger game loops, and begin planning features more independently.
+This level introduces Unity, including 2D tile systems, 3D models, and basic animation.

 Designing with intent.

-Architects work toward independent problem-solving, deeper code architecture, and polished game delivery.
-Students expand further into game engine workflows and production-ready build practices, learning how structured development turns ideas into finished experiences.
+Students move toward independent problem-solving, stronger code structure, and more polished game delivery.
+They continue using game engine workflows while learning how ideas become finished, playable experiences.

 Week-by-Week Breakdown